dgapitts/pg-ora-demo-scripts/loadtest/postgres-gotcha01-not-in/README.md

 done.
 ```

-# Details - bad plan - NOT IN
+## Details - postgres bad plan - NOT IN

 ```
 select count(bid) from pgbench_branches where bid NOT IN (select bid from pgbench_accounts);